 - Why now?

-- How will you be involved outside of class?
+- How will you be involved inside/outside of the classroom?

 - What will you do if not accepted to Ross?